karimdevelops/caesar-cipher/README.md

 <br><br>
 ![Caesar Cipher preview](img/preview.png)
 <br><br><br><br>
-A crpytography program created based on the method of ancient romans called <strong>caesar cipher</strong>.
+A crpytography program based on the method of ancient romans called <strong>caesar cipher</strong>.
-There are many cryptography programs available on the internet, however, this program is better than many.
+There are many cryptography programs available on the internet, however, this program is relatively different <i>and of course</i> great.

 Here's why:
 <ul>